mknepprath/every-pokemon-card/README.md

 pip install -t lambda_function -r requirements.txt
 ```

-To bundle up the code, add the main.py file to the lambda directory.
+To bundle up the code, add the main.py file to the lambda_function directory.
 Zip this
 directory and upload it to AWS Lambda.

 ## main.py